pornpipatKhumjhom/datasciencebootcamp_projects/README.md

-# datasciencebootcamp_projects
+# Data Science Bootcamp 07

-All my data projects in the bootcamp
+All my data projects in the bootcamp.
+There are 10 sprints